 Where are these data limits applied?

-The data licensing limits are only applicable to data in the new data warehouse.
-This means that existing features, reporting, and APIs will continue to be based on the existing database.
+The data licensing limits are only applicable to the new historical data capabilities.
+This means that existing features, reporting, and APIs will continue to be based on your existing database.

 Also, note that we had to actually build the system first, and couldn't start populating it with data until October 2018.
 Anything that was purged from your archive before then will not be available in your historical data.